HistoricBridges.org Menu:

 Despite these problems, the bridge could and should be restored, at least for non-motorized use, perhaps relocated to a new location.
 Restoration would likely require the replication of several parts of the bridge deteriorated beyond repair.
 However, a significant amount of original bridge material would remain as well.
 It is worth noting that the Commonwealth of Pennsylvania is stuffed full of preserved historic wooden covered bridges.
 Many of these bridges were rehabilitated in a manner that very little original bridge material remains, with the majority of the bridge replicating the original materials using new material.
 Pennsylvania does not bat an eye toward such a preservation project for wooden covered bridges.
 Why, then, is the same not true for a historic metal truss bridge that is just as old and even more rare than any covered bridge?
 The reality is that even with the amount of replication and restoration that the Mead Avenue Bridge needs, the bridge would likely have much more original material than the average preserved wooden covered bridge.
 In a state whose heritage lies in the iron and steel industry, this bias toward preserving wooden covered bridges is unfair, unwise, and shortsighted.

 It is paramount that the plans for demolition of this bridge be halted immediately, and that this bridge be preserved.
 A restoration project could rehabilitate the bridge for light vehicular use, or the bridge could bypassed by a modern bridge and the historic bridge restored for pedestrian use.
-Whatever solution might be selected, the key is that this historic bridge, along with its rare Keystone Columns and double-truss design continues to be a landmark attraction.
+The bridge could also be relocated and preserved in a new location.
+Whatever solution might be selected, the key is that this historic bridge, along with its rare Keystone Columns continues to be a landmark attraction.
 Its loss would mark a tragedy that would be felt for generations to come.

 About The Bridge